Coast Radar Android App

 6. Norfolk – Cromer

-Why not leave us a Facebook comment or photo on your favourite beach for an out-of-season Autumn visit?
+Why not leave us a Facebook comment or photo on Instagram on your favourite beach for an out-of-season Autumn visit?

 Places to Stay

-If you want something more than a day trip then the Autumn months outside of school half-term offer some great rental prices.
-Often you can get a beachfront cottage for half the price of a peak summer month.
+If you want something more than a day trip, then the Autumn months outside of school half-term offer some great hotel or self-catering prices.
+Often, you can get a beachfront cottage for half the cost of a peak summer month.